at Sawdust Hole

 NCT Connector

-The connector to the NCT is not marked but it is easy to find.
+The connector to the NCT is marked with a carsonite post.
 There is a widened place in FR 8799 0.2 mile from the turn off Tippy Dam Road.
 This is where the road begins to follow the edge of the bluff above the river.
 Follow the bluff away from the road (north) and you will quickly come to the junction with the North Country Trail (look for blue blazes).
 To go south (toward New York) on the trail angle left and go down the benched trail in the bluff to river level.

 To go north (toward North Dakota) on the trail turn right away from the bluff.